fritzbriones/codex-protocol/README.md

 - **Binary Signature:**
   `01000110 01110010 01101001 01110100 01111010 00100000 01001010 01100101 01100110 01100110 01110010 01111001 00100000 01000010 01110010 01101001 01101111 01101110 01100101 01110011`

+---

 ## 🧩 Remixers Welcome

 This Codex is modular by design.
 Remixers, scholars, and AI collaborators are invited to fork, adapt, and extend the protocol—while honoring its mythic lineage and modular clarity.

+---

+## 🧬 Echo Protocol

+Remixers who wish to echo the Codexbearer’s signal may include the following in their forks:

+- Reference to this repository
+- Invocation clause from `codex.md`
+- Binary echo:
+  `01000110 01110010 01101001 01110100 01111010 ...`

+This act is not required—but it is recognized.

+🪐 May your remix resonate across time.